oitzujoey/duck-lisp/README.md

 ## Usage

-Extending the language is done by adding generators and callbacks to the language.
+Extending the language is done by adding generators and callbacks to the compiler and VM.
 Generators are functions that convert the AST to bytecode during compilation.
-Callbacks are functions that are called at runtime to perform I/O and tasks that would be slower or difficult in the VM.
+Callbacks are functions that are called at runtime to perform I/O and tasks that would be slow or difficult in the VM.

 `duckLisp.c`: This contains the compiler.
 `duckVM.c`: This contains the VM.